IKOR-GmbH/sip-framework/docs/README.md

 ```

 Using this configuration can be easily achieved in Camel by following their placeholder syntax.
-Here's what the Example from above would look like in the Camel route:
+Here's what the example from above would look like in the Camel route:

 ```java
 from("{{endpoint.in.partner.my-assurance-co.uri}}")